By the dLife editors

 - In addition, the same populations at risk for type 2 diabetes—Latino Americans, African Americans, Pacific Islanders, and Asian Americans—are also at greater risk for gestational diabetes.

-You will probably be tested for gestational diabetes between weeks 24 and 28 of your pregnancy using an oral glucose tolerance test to see how well your body responds to ingesting a large amount of glucose.
+You will probably be tested for gestational diabetes between weeks twenty-four and twenty-eight of your pregnancy, using an oral glucose tolerance test to see how well your body responds to ingesting a large amount of glucose.
 If you have a higher risk of gestational diabetes, your doctor may test you earlier, at your first visit during your pregnancy.

 Complications of Gestational Diabetes